isomerpages/nparks-gardening/page-index/hardscapes/_posts/2023-08-30-post-Staking.md

 ---
 <section>
 	<img title="PVC pipes being used as stakes for Lady's-Finger plants.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Staking_JacChua.jpg">
 	<p>Staking is act of using small support structures to give support to plants, usually climbers, vines, or plants that are tall and unstable.
-Stakes are different from trellises in that they are usually used to support only one plant, and the plant may not necessarily climb onto the structure like trellises.
+Stakes are different from <a href="/page-index/hardscapes/trellises/">trellises</a> in that they are usually used to support only one plant, and the plant may not necessarily climb onto the structure like trellises.
 Staking can be done in various ways with a wide range of materials, but when done properly, it helps your garden plants to look their best and facilitate healthy growth.</p>
 	<p>Plants lean, topple or flop over for various reasons:</p>
 	<ul>
 		<li>Some plants have weaker stems due to a floppy growth habit, stunted growth or <a href="/page-index/plant-problem/etiolation/">etiolation</a></li>